 Now that the HTML code has been written, it’s time to style the table:

-The elements above are pretty simple to understand, but here is some clarification anyway:
+The table elements above are pretty simple to understand, but here is some clarification anyway:

-• Box-shadow is a simple element that adds a transparent shadow around the borders of the table.
+- Box shadow is a simple element that adds a transparent shadow around the table borders of the table.

-• Border-collapse is another simple element that makes sure that there will be no spaces between the cell borders.
+- Collapse table borders are another simple element that ensures that there are no spaces between the table cell borders.

-For this table to work, you’ll need to style the header in addition to the actual table.
-Below is what the code will look like if you apply basic styles to your HTML table:
+For this table to work, you’ll need to style the table headers in addition to the actual table.
+Below is what the code will look like if you apply basic styles to your HTML structure table:

 That’s it for this step — let’s move on to modifying the table cells.